 Rule Reference: §809.42(a)

-Boards must be aware that parents are responsible for reporting family income.
+Boards must inform staff members that parents are responsible for reporting family income.
 Board contractor staff is responsible for reviewing the income reported and excluding those sources disallowed by rule from the calculation.

 Boards must ensure that appropriate staff has a process to inform the parent of the requirements for reporting income and the consequences for not reporting any income discovered later.